GoogleCloudPlatform/compute-image-tools/daisy/README.md

 a step's name to the step's type and configuration.

 For each individual 'step', you set one 'step type' and the type's associated fields.
-You may optionally set a timeout out the step using `Timeout`. `Timeout` uses [Golang's time.Duration string format](https://golang.org/pkg/time/#Duration.String) and defaults to "10m" (10 minutes).
+You may optionally set a step timeout using `Timeout`. `Timeout` uses [Golang's time.Duration string format](https://golang.org/pkg/time/#Duration.String) and defaults to "10m" (10 minutes).